 - a.
-All transponder (Mode S & Mode C) will require Serviceable tag attached at time of receiving to notify the installer that the component requires special testing to comply
+All transponder (Mode S & Mode C) will require Serviceable tag attached at time of

 - b.
 Avionics equipment and instruments are the materials that will be stored in a clean, dust-free, humidity-controlled atmosphere.
 Units requiring storage in special static bags will remain in these bags until installed in the aircraft.
 (Return the static bag to materials for possible re-use).
 Static sensitive units can be recognized by the placard. - c.
 If a humidity-controlled atmosphere is not available, these units will be sealed with desiccant in plastic or other suitable wrapping.
 Sealed package will not be opened until used.